japila-books/apache-spark-internals/docs/serializer/SerializerManager.md

 getSerializer is used when:

-* ShuffledRDD is requested for xref:rdd:ShuffledRDD.adoc#getDependencies[dependencies].
+* ShuffledRDD is requested for rdd:ShuffledRDD.md#getDependencies[dependencies].

 * SerializerManager is requested to <<dataSerializeStream, dataSerializeStream>>, <<dataSerializeWithExplicitClassTag, dataSerializeWithExplicitClassTag>> and <<dataDeserializeStream, dataDeserializeStream>>

-* SerializedValuesHolder (of xref:storage:MemoryStore.adoc[MemoryStore]) is requested for a SerializationStream
+* SerializedValuesHolder (of storage:MemoryStore.md[MemoryStore]) is requested for a SerializationStream

 == [[canUseKryo]] Checking Whether Kryo Serializer Could Be Used